Stuckism: Growth in the UK

-In October 2006, the Stuckists staged their first exhibition, Go West, in a commercial West End gallery, Spectrum London, signalling their entry as "major players" in the art world.
+In October 2006, the Stuckists staged their first exhibition, Go West, in a commercial West End gallery, Spectrum London; this signalled their entry as "major players" in the art world.

 An international symposium on Stuckism took place in October 2006 at the Liverpool John Moores University during the Liverpool Biennial.
 The programme was led by Naive John, founder of the Liverpool Stuckists.
 There was an accompanying exhibition in the 68 Hope Gallery at Liverpool School of Art and Design (John Moores University Gallery).

-By 2006 there were 63 Stuckist groups in the UK.
+By 2006, there were 63 Stuckist groups in the UK.
 Members include Naive John, Mark D, Elsa Dax, Paul Harvey, Jane Kelly, Udaiyan, Peter McArdle, Peter Murphy, Rachel Jordan, Guy Denning and Abby Jackson.
 John Bourne opened Stuckism Wales at his home, a permanent exhibition of (mainly Welsh) paintings.
 Mandy McCartin is a regular guest artist.

 In 2010, Paul Harvey's painting of Charles Saatchi was banned from the window display of the Artspace Gallery in Maddox Street, London, on the grounds that it was "too controversial for the area".
 It was the centrepiece of the show, Stuckist Clowns Doing Their Dirty Work, the first exhibition of the Stuckists in Mayfair, and depicted Saatchi with a sheep at his feet and a halo made from a cheese wrapper.
 The Saatchi Gallery said that Saatchi "would not have any problem" with the painting's display.
 The gallery announced they were shutting down the show.
 Harvey said, "I did it to make Saatchi look friendly and human.
 It's a ludicrous decision".

 The Stuckists protested with emails to the gallery.
 Subsequently, the painting was reinstated and the show continued.

 Demonstrations

 The Stuckists gained significant media coverage for eight years of protests (2000–2006 and 2008) outside Tate Britain against the Turner Prize, sometimes dressed as clowns.
-In 2001 they demonstrated in Trafalgar Square at the unveiling of Rachel Whiteread's Monument.
+In 2001, they demonstrated in Trafalgar Square at the unveiling of Rachel Whiteread's Monument.
 In 2002, they carried a coffin marked The Death of Conceptual Art to the White Cube Gallery.
-In 2004 outside the launch of The Triumph of Painting at the Saatchi Gallery they wore tall hats with Charles Saatchi's face emblazoned and carried placards claiming that Saatchi had copied their ideas.
+Outside the launch of The Triumph of Painting at the Saatchi Gallery in 2004, they wore tall hats with Charles Saatchi's face emblazoned; they also carried placards claiming that Saatchi had copied their ideas.

 Events outside Britain have included The Clown Trial of President Bush held in New Haven in 2003 to protest against the Iraq War.
 Michael Dickinson has exhibited political and satirical collages in Turkey for which he was arrested, and charged, but acquitted of any crime—an outcome which was seen to have positive implications for Turkey's relationship with the European Union.